ricktaylor/btpu/draft-taylor-dtn-btpu.md

 The sender MUST maintain a reference to the greatest Transfer number used in any emitted Message, and MUST NOT emit any Message with a Transfer number less than or equal to the latest minus the size of the Transfer Window, taking into account the modulo 2^32 roll-over.

-The receiver MUST maintain a reference to the greatest Transfer number received in any Message.
+Each receiver MUST maintain a reference to the greatest Transfer number received in any Message.
 When a Transfer Message is received with a Transfer number greater than the greatest previously received, the new Transfer number is considered the greatest Transfer number, and Transfers with number less than or equal to the latest minus the size of the Transfer Window MUST be considered [cancelled](#cancelled).
 Because of Transfer number roll-over, half the number space of 2^32 and window size is used to determine if a number is older or newer than the latest Transfer number.
 Pseudocode for the algorithm is given in [](#fig-windowing).

-The size of the Transfer Window SHOULD be the same at both receiver and sender, and MUST be configured via some out-of-band mechanism.
+The size of the Transfer Window SHOULD be the same at the sender and all receivers, and MUST be configured via some out-of-band mechanism.
 The Transfer Window size MUST be at least 4, MUST be less than 2^12, and is RECOMMENDED to be 16. [^1]

     const WINDOW_SIZE  # Configured transfer window size var GREATEST = NIL # Greatest received transfer number, initially NIL